datawire/ambassador-docs/user-guide/rate-limiting-tutorial.md

 # Rate Limiting

 The Ambassador Edge Stack can validate incoming requests before routing them to a backing service.
 In this tutorial, we'll configure the Ambassador Edge Stack to use a simple third party rate limit service.
-If you don't want to implement your own rate limiting service, the Ambassador Edge Stack integrates a [powerful, flexible rate-limiting service](../advanced-rate-limiting).
+If you don't want to implement your own rate limiting service, the Ambassador Edge Stack integrates a [powerful, flexible rate limiting service](../advanced-rate-limiting).

 ## Before You Get Started